All Guides About Start Here

 🔧

-High willingness to pay, long retention.
-Developers are the best early adopters — they understand subscription software, they have budgets, and they refer to other developers.
+High willingness to pay and customers who stick around for a long time.
+Developers are the best early customers — they get how subscription software works, they have a budget for tools, and they tell other developers.

-Developer tools consistently reach higher MRR faster because developers have immediate willingness to pay for tools that save them time.
-Distribution is easier too — post in the right GitHub discussion or Hacker News thread and you have your first 100 users.
+Developer tools consistently grow income faster because developers will quickly pay for anything that saves them time.
+Getting in front of customers is easier too — post in the right GitHub discussion or Hacker News thread and you have your first 100 users.

 Dev Tools

-Sends a human-readable text or Slack message when a site goes down, with a description of what failed and how long it has been down.
-Existing tools like UptimeRobot are adequate but ugly.
-A cleaner, founder-focused version at $9–$19/month is a realistic gap.
+Sends a clear text or Slack message when a website goes down — explains what broke and how long it has been down.
+Existing tools like UptimeRobot work but look ugly.
+A cleaner version aimed at solo founders at $9–$19 a month is a real opening.

 Low competition 2 weeks $9–$19/mo